-The financial statement of Lord Resources Limited (the Company) for the year ended 30 June 2023 was authorised for issue in accordance with a resolution of the Directors on 22 September 2023.
+The financial statements of Lord Resources Limited (the Company) for the year ended 30 June 2024 was authorised for issue on 13 September 2024.

 The financial report complies with Australian Accounting Standards, which include Australian equivalents to International Financial Reporting Standards ('AIFRS').
 Compliance with AIFRS ensures that the financial report, comprising the financial statements and notes thereto, complies with International Financial Reporting Standards ('IFRS').